 - International Insurance Regulation

 - Regulation and Litigation

 Peter Kochenburger, a specialist in insurance and consumer law, joined the UConn Law faculty in 2004.
-Currently, Professor Kochenburger is the executive director of the Law School’s Insurance Law Center, where he developed and taught the school’s first online courses involving students and faculty from China, Italy and the United States.
+Currently, Professor Kochenburger is the Executive Director of the Insurance LLM Program and Deputy Director of the Insurance Law Center, where he developed and taught the school’s first online courses involving students and faculty from China, Italy and the United States.
 He also serves as director of the Law School’s graduate programs.

 Before joining the faculty, Professor Kochenburger, a graduate of Yale University and Harvard Law School, spent eleven years as counsel at Travelers Property Casualty, where he managed significant coverage and bad faith litigation, as well as legislative and regulatory affairs across such subjects as workers compensation, OSHA, guaranty funds, tort reform, antitrust, and environmental issues.
 His professional experience also includes serving as an assistant attorney general in the Consumer Protection Division of Iowa’s Department of Justice where, for more than four years, he enforced consumer credit laws and led litigation nationwide against several of the largest financial services companies in America.
 From 1986-1988, he served as special assistant to the dean of Harvard Law School.

 As a funded consumer representative for the National Association of Insurance Commissioners, Professor Kochenburger advocates for consumer interests on property-casualty and life insurance regulatory issues.
 He also regularly consults with policyholders, government agencies, and nonprofit organizations on insurance and consumer issues, serves as an expert witness in insurance-related lawsuits, and is an associate editor for the ABA Tort Trial & Insurance Practice Law Journal.